MouseBiteLabs/Game-Boy-DMG-Color/DMGC-IPS-01/README.md

 ## Revision History

+### v2.2 (PLANNED)

+- Removed start button from PB5 on ATTINY85, added pull-up resistor
+- Added 3.3V connection to programming header
+- Added option for larger tactile switch on start/select

-### v2.1 (PLANNED)
+### v2.1

-- Fix cosmetic error in A button tstop layer
+- Fixed cosmetic error in A button tstop layer
-- Explore options for start/select tactile switches
+- Added options for start/select tactile switches
-- Add warning about programming on silkscreen text
+- Added warning about programming on silkscreen text
-- Add trace that connects to a test pad on the CPU board for the rock-down function of the navigation dial
+- Added trace that connects to a test pad on the CPU board for the rock-down function of the navigation dial
+- Connected start button to PB5 on ATTINY85

 ### v2.0